-The Regan Zambri Long PLLC sexual assault victim lawyers are have an extensive history of protecting their clients’ rights.
+The Regan Zambri Long PLLC sexual assault victim lawyers have an extensive history of protecting their clients’ rights.
 You will work with seasoned attorneys who will show you the utmost compassion while fighting fiercely to make sure the criminal who assaulted you is held accountable for their actions.
-The Regan Zambri Long PLLC attorneys will protect your privacy and work to get you the care you need following the assault.
+The Regan Zambri Long PLLC personal injury attorneys will protect your privacy and work to get you the care you need following the assault.

 Below are a sample of some of the personal injury verdicts and settlements we have achieved on behalf of our clients.

 Call today for a free consultation with an experienced sexual assault attorney who will walk alongside you through the claims process.
 There is no need to face this journey alone.
 Contact us for a no-obligation consultation, and take the first step towards your physical and emotional recovery.

 According to the United States Department of Justice, sexual assault is any nonconsenual sexual act forbidden by Federal, tribal, or State law.
 This includes when the victim lacks the capacity to consent.
 Forms of sexual assault can include rape, attempted rape, unwanted sexual touching, or forcing the sexual assault victim to perform sexual acts.
 The term “force” is not always physical pressure.
 Emotional and psychological manipulation are often used to overpower the victim.
 Sexual predators will also use threats of violence and other forms of intimidation tactics to abuse their victims.

 Sexual assault is never the victim’s fault.
 You have the right to control what happens to your own body.
 If someone violates that right, he or she is the only one to blame.